SagnikGhosh18/GoLang/README.md

 The fallthrough keyword will execute the following case regardless of whether it is true or not.

-/*** LOOPS ***/

 /*** CONTROL FLOW ***/

-defer - executes a statement after a function has finished executing all statements other than return statement.
+1) defer - executes a statement after a function has finished executing all statements other than return statement.
 All defer statements are called in LIFO order.
 Allows to associate closing and opening of resources right next to each other, while allowing resources to be utilized.
 It takes in the argument at the time it is called, rather than later on in the function.

-panic - like throwing an exception.
+2) panic - like throwing an exception.
 It occurs when program does not know how to proceed.
 Panics stop the termination of the program.
 Panics will be executed after the execution of any defer statements.

-recover - used to recover from a panic.
+3) recover - used to recover from a panic.

 /*** POINTERS ***/

 & -> 'address of' operator
 * -> dereferencing operator

 No pointer arithmetic allowed.
 "unsafe" package is used for such operations.

 The zero value of a pointer is <nil>

 Complex types (structs) are automatically dereferenced for us.
 We wrap *ms in parantheses to access fields as the * has a lower precedence than the . , so to prevent that from evaluating into *(ms.foo), we do (*ms).foo .
 Maps and slices are initialized with internal maps, so copying them will point to the same data.

 /*** FUNCTIONS IN GO ***/

 pascal/camel case
 visibility rules are same as variable